ekohe/wulin_master/README.md

 end
 ```

-For above example, if you choose 'mn' for `:unit column`, the available values for `:unit_scale` will be ['10','30','60'].
+For the example above, if you choose 'mn' for `:unit column`, the available values for `:unit_scale` will be ['10','30','60'].

 `:currency`

-This option should be used when the :formatter is 'MoneyFormatter', you can specify it as '$' or '€', or other type of currencies.
+This option should be used when the :formatter is 'MoneyFormatter', you can specify it as '$' or '€', or other types of currencies.

 `:dynamic_options`

 This option is only useful for some relation columns.
 For example, `Post` belongs to `Category`.
-In `Post` grid, category cell editor should be a drop-down.
-If set `:dynamic_options` to `true` for category column in `Post` grid, it will be a `Add new option` option at bottom of category drop-down.
-When you click `Add new option` option, create category form pops up, and you can create a new category there and then drop-down will be chosen the created category automatically.
+In the `Post` grid, the category cell editor should be a drop-down.
+If `:dynamic_options` is set to `true` for the category column in the `Post` grid, it will be a `Add new option` option at the bottom of the category drop-down.
+When you click on the `Add new option` option, the create category form pops up, and you can create a new category there.
+Then the drop-down will choose the created category automatically.

 `:distinct`

-This option is only useful for text column.
+This option is only useful for the text column.

 `:style`

-Set inline css to the cell belongs to the specified column.
+Set inline css to the cell that belongs to the specified column.
 Example: `style: 'text-align:center'`

 `:style_class`

-Set css class to the cell belongs to the specified column.
+Set the css class to the cell that belongs to the specified column.
 Example: `style_class: 'red'`

 #### Grid styles

-Now the style configuration methods are all defined in `WulinMaster::ComponentStyling` module (grid and panel are both component), you can use these methods in grid class file, or as an option of grid in screen class file, like:
+The style configuration methods are all defined in the `WulinMaster::ComponentStyling` module (both grid and panel components).
+You can use these methods in a grid class file, or as an option of grid in a screen class file, like:

 ```ruby
 class PostGrid < WulinMaster::Grid